 - Become more familiar with a variety of teaching practices and methods

 - Speak in your language with your team members and classmates

-See below for more detailed information on classes and registration.
+See below for more detailed information on classes:

 This class will help you discover more about the patterns and structure of your language.
 It will also help you with learning your language whether you are a language learner or language teacher.
 We will start by looking at the sound systems of your languages and how sounds have a pattern.
 We will practice pronunciation daily.
 We will look at how words are structured; this will lead us into discussing parts of speech in your language (and in English).
 We will talk some about meaning and also touch on issues of translation.
 Finally, we will look at how words are ordered, or not, to make sentences.

 This course is intended for students who have taken the introductory linguistics class at NILI or have a similar background in linguistics.
 The emphasis will be on using scholarly materials (grammars, dictionaries, texts) prepared by linguists to help you understand your language and how to teach it.
 The class will be useful to anyone who is learning a language and trying to improve their skills and knowledge.
 The practice we will get in analyzing the words of a language and understanding how a grammar works will also be useful to anyone trying to write curriculum or materials for a language class.

 Introduction to Sahaptin Linguistics

 This class is designed for people working with Sahaptin languages (Ichishkíin and Nimiipuutimt), with a focus on how knowing more about the patterns and structure of your language will help you as a language learner or language teacher.
 Using materials from your language classes, we first look at the sound systems of Sahaptin, and how to pronounce particular sounds.
 We will then look at words and how words are formed, and finally how words are put together to make sentences.